Nalinc/the-midnight-paper/papers/Matrix:A_realtime_object_identification_and_registration_method_for_augmented_reality.md

 #### Keywords: Augmented reality, Cameras, Magnetic sensors, Sensor systems, Image recognition, Registers, Position measurement, Volume measurement, Ultrasonic variables measurement, Magnetic devices

 #### Strength
-I like the way authors created a separate tool that allowed developers to register annotation information with real world objects instead of manually calculating them.
-Determining the position of a 3D point in the real world based on the stereo vision method is amazing.
+I like the authoring tool that allowed system developers to register annotation information with real world objects instead of manually calculating them.
+Determining the position of a 3D point in the real world based on the stereo vision method is a good idea and avoid manual calculations in 3D space.

 - allow users to view real world objects with spatially registered digital annotation.
 - information authoring tool